angelobaricante/ReadMeDaddy/README.md

 </p>

 <p align="center">
-  Manage and interact with your files using AI-powered commands.
+  Interact with your files using AI prompts.
 </p>

 <p align="center">